Petre Andrei: Politics

 Andrei was conflicted when King Carol II established an authoritarian National Renaissance Front (FRN) regime in 1938.
 On the one hand, his character and civic impulses recoiled at the idea of dictatorship; nevertheless, he joined forces with what he saw as the only viable means of preserving domestic order, maintaining the country's traditional pro-French foreign policy, and crushing the Iron Guard.
 Andrei's hesitation can be seen in the diary he kept, where he opines that the law and not political assassination, which he utterly rejected, should decide serious national questions.
 Under the FRN regime cabinets of Miron Cristea, Armand Călinescu, Gheorghe Argeșanu, Constantin Argetoianu, and Gheorghe Tătărescu, he served as Education Minister from December 1938 to July 1940.
 His term witnessed the adoption of a law on the organization of professional, lower and middle education; and one on industrial boys' education.
 In addition, the foundations were laid for a law on higher education.

 On June 26, 1940, the Soviet Union issued an ultimatum, demanding that Romania cede Bessarabia.
-During the Crown Council deliberations the next day, Andrei first voted to reject the ultimatum, but on the second, decisive ballot, he voted with the majority to accept it.
+During the Crown Council deliberations the next day, Andrei first voted to reject the ultimatum while accepting mobilization, but on the second, decisive ballot, he voted with the majority to accept it.
 The subsequent Soviet occupation of Bessarabia and Northern Bukovina sent Romania into a deep political crisis.